flamelab-iisc/flamelab-iisc.github.io/content/home/welcome.md

 ---
 Our research focuses on leveraging high performance computing (HPC) platforms (towards millions of computing units) and machine learning (ML) techniques to accelerate simulations and analysis of multi-scale multi-physics fluid flow problems.

 *Our lab has **open research positions** including Ph.D. and M.Tech.
-(Research) programs.
+(Research) programs, and Post Docs.
 We welcome applications from highly motivated individuals with a passion for research.
-Interested candidates can apply through [IISc admissions](https://admissions.iisc.ac.in/).
+Candidates interested in the degree programs can apply through [IISc admissions](https://admissions.iisc.ac.in/) while prospective Post Doc candidates can visit the [IISc Post-Doctoral Fellowship page](https://iisc.ac.in/careers/post-doctoral-fellowship/) for more details.
 We look forward to receiving your application!*

 <!-- <!-- <table>
 <tr>